-Natural Resources Conservation - Large Installation
+Natural Resources Conservation - Small Installation

-Eligibility: Presented to large installations with more than 10,000 acres (including leased, military-owned, or administered outlying ranges or training practice areas) that have made significant progress in promoting the conservation of natural resources and have demonstrated sound long-term management and use of the land and its resources.
+Eligibility: Presented to small installations with 10,000 acres or less (including leased, military owned, or administered outlying ranges or training practice areas) that have made significant progress in promoting the conservation of natural resources and have demonstrated sound long-term management and use of the land and its resources.
 Installations must be covered by a compliant Integrated Natural Resources Management Plan (INRMP) during the entire achievement period, and must have conducted an internal natural resources self-assessment based on DoD's Natural Resources Conservation Metrics within the achievement period to be eligible for this award.